bdd100k/bdd100k/doc/source/evaluate.rst

 Submission format
 ^^^^^^^^^^^^^^^^^^^^^^

-To evaluate your algorithms on the BDD100K detection benchmark, you may prepare predictions in bitmask format, which is illustrated in :ref:`Instance Segmentaiton Bitmask <bitmask>`.
+To evaluate your algorithms on the BDD100K instance segmentation benchmark, you may prepare predictions in bitmask format, which is illustrated in :ref:`Instance Segmentaiton Bitmask <bitmask>`.
 Moreover, a score file is needed, with the following format:
 ::